 - Genre Roulette: Bowie plays with numerous styles here.
 "Watch That Man" sounds more like The Rolling Stones than the actual Stones cover.
 "Drive-In Saturday" is Doo-wop.
 "Aladdin Sane" is jazz influenced and allows pianist Mike Garson to do a Theolonious Monk-ish solo.
+"Cracked Actor" is predominantly Hard Rock, with only a hint of glam.
 "Lady Grinning Soul" is European art music.
 "The Jean Genie" is Delta blues while "Panic In Detroit" has a Bo Diddley Beat.

 - Nice Character, Mean Actor: The titular "Cracked Actor" is known for his wholesome image.

 - A Party, Also Known as an Orgy: "Watch That Man" takes place at a party so nuts that Ziggy/Bowie takes off into the street.

 - Performance Video: The music video for "The Jean Genie", directed by photographer Mick Rock, depicts Bowie and the Spiders from Mars playing on a soundstage and in a White Void Room, intercut with scenes depicting Bowie and company outside the Mars Hotel in San Francisco, California.